mattemoore/azure-swa-learning/README.md

 ## LONG TERM TODO

 1. Move from Managed Functions to BYOFunctions so that we can limit IP address range in firewall to Database
+1. Lockdown PG (Separate db owner doing migrations and db user used by API to query db)